Mayank171922/User-Management-System/README.md

-Based on the project files provided, here is a comprehensive README.md file tailored for your GitHub repository.

 User Management System
 A full-stack web application for user registration, authentication, and profile management.
 This project features a Spring Boot backend using session-based authentication and a React frontend styled with Tailwind CSS.